Exxon buys stake in biofuels company Biojet in clean energy push

 Investors and governments have been mounting pressure on energy companies to fight climate change, worsened by carbon emissions from fossil fuels.
 In March, a hedge fund forced Exxon to add new board members who could help it confront the issue better. (https://reut.rs/3fhssdC)

-The agreement will allow Exxon to purchase as much as 3 million barrels of Biojet's biofuels per year.
+Exxon said the deal, the financial details of which it refused to disclose, will allow it to purchase as much as 3 million barrels of Biojet's biofuels per year.
 Biofuels can be used in passenger vehicles and heavy trucks.

-Exxon did not immediately respond to Reuters' request for financial details on the deal.

 Biojet plans to develop up to five facilities to produce biofuels from forestry and wood-based construction waste, and expects commercial production to begin in 2025 at a manufacturing plant to be built in Follum, Norway.